ruby-mutiny/mutiny/README.md

 * Prepare for first round of experiments
   * Investigate whether it makes sense to separate mutation creating component from mutation analysis component
-      * Additional mutator.feature that tests a sensible error is reported when an unknown mutation operator is configured
       * Additional mutator.feature that tests that >1 mutant can be seeded on a single line
       * Additional mutator.feature that tests that allows several mutation operators to be used at once (e.g., a composite operator for all existing method-level mutation operators)